EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

-### Choosing the Right Failure
+### Reporting the Right Failure
 Before we go any further, we need to step back and work through how to deal with and report on failures in the system.
-The way things are currently built, if the user says, "There is a large file" they will get the response: "No, that isn't correct".
-If the user says "I delete a file" or "Bill deletes a file" they will get the response: "Couldn't do that".
+The way things are currently built:
+- If the user says, "There is a large file" they will get the response: "No, that isn't correct"
+- If the user says "I delete a file" or "Bill deletes a file" they will get the response: "Couldn't do that"

 We can do better, but we'll need to work through a few challenges first.

-The first challenge is to figure out *which* of the failures encountered to return.
+The first challenge is to figure out *which* of the failures to return.
 Usually there is more than one.
 To see why, recall that we are solving MRS by effectively pushing all the items in the world "through" the MRS until we find the ones that make it true.
-For "A file is large", the MRS and resolved tree are:
+For "A file is large", the MRS and a resolved tree are:

 ~~~
 [ TOP: h0